MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-databricks.md

 1. [Create a notebook](https://docs.azuredatabricks.net/user-guide/notebooks/notebook-manage.html#create-a-notebook) and run `src/Lab0_Setup.py` in the repository before you run other scripts.

-## Working with PySpark scripts on Azure Databricks
+## Create a notebook in Azure Databricks

-### Create a notebook in Azure Databricks
+In this section, you create a notebook in Azure Databricks workspace.

 1. In the [Azure portal](https://portal.azure.com), go to the Azure Databricks service that you created, and select **Launch Workspace**.